rtCamp/wpveda-book/content/convetions/plugins.md

 TODO
 1. Finalize a structure to cover edge cases
-2. folders which are not needed by a plugin will be marked optional
+2. Folders which are not needed by a plugin will be marked optional
-3. Explain purpose each file/folder
+3. Explain purpose of each file/folder

 #### 1. README.txt
-It is good practice to write readme.txt file because this file give plugin summary and milestone.
+It is good practice to write readme.txt file because this file gives plugin summary and milestone.

-In readme.txt file, mainly three sections will covered `Description`, `Installation`, `Changelog`.
+In readme.txt file, mainly three sections will be covered `Description`, `Installation`, `Changelog`.
 You can decribe plugin summary using this sections.

 **Reference:** https://wordpress.org/plugins/about/readme.txt